aaronbading/rust_book/README.md

 - Write or modify just enough code to make the new test pass.
 - Refactor the code you just added or changed and make sure the tests continue to pass.
 - Repeat from step 1!

+- Summary : This chapter recapped some of the major concepts you’ve learned so far and covered how to perform common I/O operations in Rust.
+By using command line arguments, files, environment variables, and the eprintln! macro for printing errors, you’re now prepared to write command line applications.
+Combined with the concepts in previous chapters, your code will be well organized, store data effectively in the appropriate data structures, handle errors nicely, and be well tested.

+# Chapter 13 | Iterators and Closures